fly-lang/fly/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

     .. note::

       It is unclear why the operand S is needed.
 Unlike ``DW_OP_const_type``, the size is not needed for parsing.
-Any evaluation needs to get the base type to record with the value to know its encoding and bit size.
+Any evaluation needs to getValue the base type to record with the value to know its encoding and bit size.

       This definition allows the base type to be a bit size since there seems no